vesoft-inc/nebula-docs/docs/manual-EN/2.query-language/4.statement-syntax/4.graph-algorithms/find-path-syntax.md

 - When source and destination vertices are id lists, it means to find the shortest path from any source vertices to the destination vertices.
 - There may be cycles when searching all paths.
+- `FIND PATH` does not support searching with property filtering.
+- `FIND PATH` does not support searching with specified direction.
+- `FIND PATH` is sing process, so it hurts the memory resource.

 ## Examples